kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 A user may have very specific allocation patterns they require.
-This sort of capability may be rare and not belong upstream in mainstream Kubernetes, but there should still be a simple way to do allow users to do their specific experiments.
+This sort of capability may be rare and not belong upstream in mainstream Kubernetes, but there should still be a simple way to allow users to meet their specific experiments.

 ### Risks and Mitigations